WEBINAR | Art in Place: Connecting Art + Real Estate (archive)

 Introducing ‘Art in Place’

-Launching in fall 2022, this new ULI program will support District and National Councils foster deeper connections between artists and real estate.
+A global cohort of District and National Councils is fostering deeper connections between the artist and real estate.

 Michael Spies’ Gift Supports New ULI Effort to Involve Artists in Real Estate